What Should be the Average Conversion Rate for Google Ads? (2026 Numbers Revealed)

 Introduction

 Two businesses.
 Same industry.
-Same monthly Google Ads budget, wildly different Google Ads conversion rate
+Same monthly Google Ads budget, wildly different Google AdWords conversion rate.

 And they’re not alone.
 Most businesses don’t have a reliable Google Ads conversion rate benchmark to measure against.
 They either use a generic industry average that doesn’t apply to their campaign type or rely entirely on gut feel.